 TextField that shows the spinner’s current value.
 For numerical spinners, the required conversion between

-int is performed by DoubleStringConverter or IntegerStringConverter, respectively, as soon as the user hits Enter to commit an edit.
+int is performed by DoubleStringConverter or IntegerStringConverter, respectively, as soon as the user hits Enter or Tab to commit an edit.

 These default converters are rather minimalistic and simply throw a

-NumberFormatException when the user commits any text that cannot be parsed as a valid number – and the
+NumberFormatException when the user commits any text that cannot be parsed as a valid number.
+Moreover, the

 Spinner class itself performs no early validation whatsoever on its